Last week marked the start of Spring—the clocks went forward, the days get longer and with a bit of luck, the weather gets warmer!

 1. Give yourself the best chance of earning a stable return

 Our data shows that investors who diversify by lending small amounts to many businesses are more likely to earn a stable return.
 From time-to-time some of the businesses you lend to won’t be able to repay their loans, so lending small amounts minimises the effect this could have on your return.
-We recommend that you lend to at least 100 businesses, with no more than 1% of your portfolio lent to each one.
+We suggest you lend to at least 100 businesses, with no more than 1% of your portfolio lent to each one.

-Every investor who has followed these two steps for at least a year has earned a positive return.
-In addition, 91% of these investors are earning at least 5% annually after fees and bad debts.
 More information on the benefits of diversification can be found on our statistics page.
 You can see the maximum percentage you have lent to any one business in the My Loan Parts section of your Summary page.

 2. Make sure your funds are working hard